 That’s fine from a student’s perspective.
 But do you know how you can use an LMS to leverage its multifaceted features in eLearning?
 That’s where user roles in an LMS are needed.

 User roles provide an appropriate level of access rights and privileges in a system.
 The User role depends on the needs of the user in working with the application.
 As part of an organization deploying an LMS, you can have different people configured as learners, instructors, and system administrators each with their own set of interfaces, access levels, and permissions.

-Importance of User roles in LMS
+Importance of User Roles in a Learning Management System

 Do you know why user roles are very important in the LMS?
 Let’s take a simple example.

 Imagine you as a teacher are giving an assessment test to your students.
-You have prepared the question sets for a series of exams to assess student’s knowledge and provide grades based on their performance.
+You have prepared the question sets for a series of exams to assess students’ knowledge and provide grades based on their performance.
 If all have the same access, your students may see the questions and answers before the exam and the test results would be unfair and flawed.